A Past Unravelled

 The city was surrounded by extensive gardens, as illustrated in the 1670 map, which intricately depicts their fences and plot boundaries—specifically those gardens that were officially entered into the land registry.
 The grassy, marshy meadows and pastures are consistently marked, as well as the hillside vineyards dotted with cellars.

-Image source: Lucas Georgius Szicka - Colour photocopy of the map “Der Festung Fileck” (G I h 3868) from 1670.
+Gardens and Pastures Image source: Lucas Georgius Szicka - Colour photocopy of the map “Der Festung Fileck” (G I h 3868) from 1670.

 @ Military History Institute and Museum